kumatheworld/kurose-ross-solutions/main.typ

     [WeChat], [MMTLS @8711267],
     [WhatsApp], [XMPP @xmpp],
   )
++ DNS is needed to resolve the hostname, which needs UDP.
+In the case of HTTP/3, QUIC is used, which also needs UDP.
+TCP is needed otherwise.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane